akka/akka/akka-docs/src/main/paradox/scala/remoting.md

 An `ActorSystem` should not be exposed via Akka Remote over plain TCP to an untrusted network (e.g. internet).
 It should be protected by network security, such as a firewall.
 If that is not considered as enough protection [TLS with mutual authentication](#remote-tls)  should be enabled.

+Best practice is that Akka remoting nodes should only be accessible from the adjacent network.
+Note that if TLS is enabled with mutual authentication there is still a risk that an attacker can gain access to a valid certificate by compromising any node with certificates issued by the same internal PKI tree.

 It is also security best-practice to [disable the Java serializer](#disable-java-serializer) because of its multiple [known attack surfaces](https://community.hpe.com/t5/Security-Research/The-perils-of-Java-deserialization/ba-p/6838995).